 Why a fourth year of Spanish, you ask?
 What could possibly be left to learn?
 Plenty!!
 This is your chance to show off what you know, to put it in action, to make it work for you.
-We attempt to provide for individual interests and abilities.
-World language abilities will be your most requested secondary skill when entering the professional world.
-Can you afford to be under-prepared?
-Many students meet or exceed all college requirements upon finishing this program.
+We

 AP SPANISH LANGUAGE AND CULTURE